"Adopt the pace of nature: her secret is patience."

 - Let each step be complete in itself.

-The patient Magician centers on the work, not on when it will finish.
+The patient Magician keeps his attention on the work, not on when it will be done.

 Develop Long-Term Vision